GSA/idmanagement.gov/_playbooks/playbook-whfb.md

 ## About Windows Hello for Business

-Windows Hello for Business is distinctly different from the consumer version which is Windows Hello.
+Windows Hello for Business distinctly differs from the consumer version of Windows Hello.

 From Microsoft, "Windows Hello represents the biometric framework provided in Windows.
 Windows Hello lets users use biometrics to sign in to their devices by securely storing their user name and password and releasing it for authentication when they successfully identify themselves using biometrics.
 Windows Hello for Business uses asymmetric keys protected by the device's security module that requires a user gesture (PIN or biometrics) to authenticate."